webaware/flexible-map/readme.txt

 = 1.5.0 [2012-09-29] =
 * added: new shortcode attribute "id" which will be used for the container div, instead of the random unique div id
 * added: FlexibleMap object is accessible via global variable with name derived from container div id (e.g. if you need to access the Google Maps map object in your own scripts)
-* added: redraw() and redrawOnce() methods, for when the map needs to be redrawn correctly (e.g. when hidden then revealed)
+* added: redraw() and redrawOnce() methods, for when the map needs to be redrawn correctly (e.g. when initially hidden then revealed)
 * added: KML maps support directions (sponsored by [Roger Los](http://www.rogerlos.com/) -- thanks!)

 = 1.4.1 [2012-09-11] =